Is a Crown Falling Out a Dental Emergency?

 Is a Crown Falling Out a Dental Emergency

-In general, no. The only time you'd need to call our emergency dentist for a broken crown is if the jagged edges are sharp.
-In this situation, you may need emergency dental care so you don't cut your tongue or cheeks by accident.
-Otherwise, you'll be able to wait a few days for your appointment.
+As mentioned above, a broken dental crown isn’t a dental emergency in the strictest sense.
+The only time you'd need to call our local emergency dentist for urgent dental crown repair is if you have severe pain, significant swelling, or the jagged edges of the crown are sharp.
+In the latter situation, you may need emergency dental care so you don't cut your tongue or cheeks by accident.
+Otherwise, getting a dental crown repaired can wait a few days until your scheduled appointment.

 That said, you'll need to stay away from foods that are hard to chew or sticky.
 That way, you won't pull off your crown again by accident or damage your tooth.
 It's also best if you chew on the side opposite of your dental crown to avoid aggravating the area or damaging the tooth further.